 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The organization is not exposed to financial risks as a result of exchange rate fluctuations and the volatility of these rates as it does not have financial instruments denominated in foreign currencies.
-However, the organization does hold Canadian dollar based foreign investments as set out in Note 3 to these financial statements so there is an indirect foreign currency risk.
+The organization is not exposed to financial risks as a result of exchange rate fluctuations and the volatility of these rates as it does not hold cash or investment vehicles denominated in foreign currencies.
+However, the organization does hold foreign investments as set out in Note 3 to these financial statements so there is an indirect foreign currency risk.